webdigi/AWS-VPN-Server-Setup/README.md

 ## Further support & updates
 - We look forward to your feedback on how we can improve this system.
 - Vast majority of the support requests can be resolved if users wait 5 - 10 minutes after the VPN is created.
 This is because the IP address output shows before installation of supporting libraries are complete.
+- If you want a [static IP then see this ticket](https://github.com/webdigi/AWS-VPN-Server-Setup/issues/78)
 - We currently setup VPN with PPTP and L2TP-IPSEC.
 This can be extended to include openvpn support and enhancements.
 - Your commits and code updates are welcome.
 Changes are only required to src/templates in most cases.
 Looking forward to all the pull requests :)